STaR-DRO: Stateful Tsallis Reweighting for Group-Robust Structured Prediction: Introduction

 \section{Introduction}

 Structured prediction lies at the core of many high-value language technologies.
-In these settings, a model must do more than assign a label: it must generate outputs that satisfy explicit structural constraints, respect ontology or schema dependencies, and often ground each decision in supporting evidence from the input.
+In these settings, a model must generate outputs that satisfy explicit structural constraints, respect ontology or schema dependencies, and often ground each decision in supporting evidence from the input.
 This requirement arises across information extraction, where errors cause \emph{missed evidence}; legal document analysis, where they introduce \emph{compliance risk}; and biomedical NLP, where they propagate \emph{scientific noise}.
 The challenge is especially consequential in medicine, where digital communication has become an increasingly important substrate of care.
-Patient--clinician secure messaging now carries symptom escalation, medication management, diagnostic follow-up, care coordination, and increasingly the kind of between-visit medical decision-making that can supplement or substitute for in-person care, while also supporting the deliberative exchange central to patient-centered and shared decision-making practice \cite{wec2025measurement,north2020retrospective}.
+Patient--clinician secure messaging now carries symptom escalation, medication management, diagnostic follow-up, care coordination, and increasingly the kind of between-visit medical decision-making that can supplement or substitute for in-person care, while also supporting the deliberative exchange central to patient-centered and shared decision-making practice \citep{wec2025measurement,north2020retrospective}.